 Here’s where things take a turn.
 Every time you post a video, make sure you add links that redirect to your online course.
 Also, create a comment that includes a link to your online course (and pin this as well).

-Even if 10% of 20,000 impatient viewers signup for your online course, it’s going to be good revenue!
+Even if only 10% of those 20,000 viewers sign up for your online course, that’s still significant revenue!

 P.S.
 Make sure you add SRT files to your videos while uploading them.
 This helps improve the quality of your videos!
 Here’s a little YouTube SEO we thought you might find useful!